MarkhamLee/computer-vision-demo-reel/README.md

 **Note 1:** FPS refers to processing speed, not the rendering speed which is ~30 FPS for the original video and around 10 FPS for the gif

-**Note #2:** the dashboard updates every 5 seconds vs the on screen data updating with every frame, so the dashboard lags the on screen data.
+**Note #2:** the dashboard updates every 5 seconds vs the on screen data updating with every frame, so the dashboard lags the data on the gif/video.

 **Note #3:** similar to the above, there would probably not be a need to render the video in real time, we would likely just capture the data and transmit it to where it needs to go.